Leaf Collection

 Regulations

-• Only one pass down each street will be made on scheduled collection days.
+• Only one pass down each street will be made during collection weeks.
 Due to the large volume of leaves, trucks are unable to return a second time.

-• There are two scheduled collection dates for each residence.
-Refer to the Map or Lookup to determine your zone and two day schedule.
+• There are three scheduled collections for each residence.
+Refer to the Map or Lookup to determine your zone and schedule.

 Sometimes We Get Behind

-There may also be times when the crews get behind schedule due to weather, equipment problems, or the amount of leaves, but be assured we will be there.
+There may be times when the crews get behind schedule due to weather, equipment problems, or the amount of leaves, but rest assured we will be there to pick up the leaves.
 Your patience is appreciated.

 Can You Schedule Later Pickups?

-The timing of our collection schedule is driven by having the equipment ready for snow removal.
-All the trucks collecting leaves, including the end loaders, are part of the front line snow removal equipment.
-It is a lengthy process to prepare the trucks, which includes installing the nose plow equipment, inspecting and modifying the underbelly plows underneath the trucks (which stay on year-round), applying liquid calcium to the road salt, and installing and calibrating the liquid calcium tanks and salt spreaders.
-The entire conversion takes as long as two weeks as there are more than 20 pieces of equipment to transition over to snow removal.
+The timing of our collection schedule is driven by the need to have the equipment ready for snow and ice events.
+Almost all the trucks involved in collecting leaves, including the end loaders, are part of the front-line snow and ice control fleet.
+It is a lengthy process to prepare the trucks, which includes installing the nose plow equipment, inspecting and modifying the underbelly plows underneath the trucks (which stay on year-round), and installing and calibrating the liquid calcium tanks and salt spreaders.
+The entire conversion takes as long as 2 weeks as there are more than 20 pieces of equipment to transition from leaf collection to snow removal.
 Therefore, leaf pickups cannot be made any later than the current schedule.
-Crews begin converting the equipment during the week of Thanksgiving, after the final collection week of November 14.
+Crews begin converting the equipment during the week of Thanksgiving, after the final collection week of November 17.
 The Village will monitor the weather and announce if conditions allow for an additional all zone sweep.

-In case of snow prior to the final leaf collection, leaves raked to the curb for collection would most likely be plowed back onto the parkway along with the snow.
-Depending on the weather, every attempt will be made to collect leaves remaining or that have been raked back into the street.
+If it snows prior to the final leaf collection, leaves raked to the curb for collection will most likely be plowed back onto the parkway along with the snow.
 An early snowfall seriously hampers our leaf collection efforts because the same trucks that are used to pick up leaves are used to plow the streets.
+Depending on the weather, every attempt will be made to collect leaves that have been raked back into the street.

 Please call the Department of Public Works at (847) 705-5200 with any questions.